DHRI-Curriculum/Data-and-Ethics/lessons.md

 "The short answer is that we can’t always trust empirical measures at face value: data is always biased, measurements always contain errors, systems always have confounders, and people always make assumptions."
 [Angela Bassa](https://medium.com/@angebassa/data-alone-isnt-ground-truth-9e733079dfd4)

-In summary, research data is **material or information necessary to come to your conclusion.**
+Broadly, research data can be understood as **materials or information necessary to come to your conclusion** but what these materials and information is depends on your project.

 ## Forms of Data

 There are many ways to represent data, just as there are many sources of data.
-After processing our data, we turn it into a number of products.
-For example:
+What can you/do you count as data?
+Here's a small list of possibilities:

 - Non-digital text (lab books, field notebooks)
 - Digital texts or digital copies of text